The Monk Nobody Asked For

 Usable: Once.
 Recharge: Long Rest

-Purity of Tongue.
-You learn to reach out with your spirit which lets you understand all spoken language.
-Moreover, any creature that can understand a language can understand what you say.
+• Purity of Tongue.
+You can understand all spoken language.
+Moreover, any creature that can understand a language can understand you.

-Purity of Sight and Sound.
+• Purity of Sight and Sound.
 You have advantage on ability checks and saving throws made to discern and see through illusions and to perceive hidden or invisible creatures and objects.
+If you manage to locate or perceive an invisible creature or object, it gains no benefit from its invisibility until the end of your next turn.

-Purity of Step.
+• Purity of Step.
 If you Dash on your turn, you can move along vertical surfaces and across liquids without falling during the move.
-Whenever you take the Dash action (either as a Bonus Action or your Action), your jump distance is doubled for the turn.
+Whenever you take the Dash action, your jump distance is doubled for the turn.

 Flurry of Blows

-Starting at 2nd level, you can make a display of lightning fast strikes.
-On your turn and after you hit a target with an unarmed strike or an attack with a monk weapon, you can deal additional damage equal to 2 rolls of your Martial Arts die.
+Once, on your turn and after hitting a target with an unarmed strike or an attack with a monk weapon, you can deal additional damage with the attack equal to 2 rolls of your Martial Arts die.

 Usable: Dexterity modifier or Wisdom modifier (whichever is higher, with a minimum of once).
-Recharge: short or long rest.
-However, you can only do this once on each of your turns.
+Recharge: Short Rest.

 Starting at 10th level, you can deal additional damage equal to 3 rolls of your Martial Arts die instead of 2.